SpeysideHEP/spey/docs/new_plugin.rst

 Identifying and installing your statistical model
 -------------------------------------------------

-In order to add your brand new statistical model to the spey interface, all you need to do is to create a ``setup.py`` file which will create an entry point for the statistical model class.
-So let's assume that you have the following folder structure
+In order to add your brand new statistical model to the spey interface, all you need to do is to create a ``setup.py`` file, which will create an entry point for the statistical model class.
+So let us assume that you have the following folder structure

 .. code-block:: bash